Heapax/blue-ocean_jenkins_w_docker/README.md

 2. Fixated python version to 3.9 instead of latest.
 3. Each step gets executed in a different image (layer caching is available), this is useful in the case where givin tool requires some other base image to be able to work (i.e. not the python:slim-buster image).
 4. The tag I gave the custom Jenkins image represents the version of the Jenkins base image and the JDK version used, for better tracking of the image.
-5. I wasn't being to fancy with the git commit messages or even descriptive due to working solo and on a deadline.
+5. I wasn't being fancy with the git commit messages or even descriptive due to working solo and on a deadline.
 6. Added a "format" and "lint" stages as part of a best-practice when working with Python Pipeline projects.

 ## Problems I encountered: